Thankfully, start-up business insurance is not as complicated as it may seem.

 For those of you who are running a business that offers professional services or advice, professional indemnity insurance

-will cover you should you make an error and your client suffers any financial loss as a result.
+can offer protection should you make an error and your client suffers any financial loss as a result.

 Possessing this type of insurance coverage will protect you against the often-hefty compensation claims and legal costs that come when someone makes a claim against you for making a mistake which they allege has cost them financially.